Tab-SE/rag_pipelines/data/predictions/0_Metrics.md

 Q: *What non-Tableau content can help me understand FCR?*
 A: monthly_performance_summary: A monthly summary report of FCR performance metrics, showing trends and key insights
 fcr_issue_resolution_times_by_channel: A dataset that breaks down FCR by communication channel (phone, chat, email) to compare resolution times.

+Q: *What are the predictive factors for attach rate?*
+A: +4.3% | Product mix includes Phone, Internet, and TV bundle and customer satisfaction is above 80% +3.9% | Tenure is 4+ years and 0 service outages in the past 6 months -4.8% | Recent service upgrade and usage dropped by 30% over 3 months
+Q: *How can I improve attach rate?*
+A: +5.4% | Offer a bundle upgrade and discount for customers with a single service +3.3% | Launch proactive outreach to customers with unresolved complaints lasting more than 1 week